samaherali/Project2-MemoryGame/README.md

 # How to install

-1.Clone the repository from the github
+1. Clone the repository from the github
-2.cd to folder MemoryGame and open index.html from browser 3.Memory Game can be viewed
+2. cd to folder MemoryGame and open index.html from browser
+3. Memory Game can be viewed

 # How to play the game